NSW school holidays

 NSW school term information

-In NSW, schools in the Western Division usually go back a week later than schools in the Eastern Division because of the area's location and past tradition.
-The main reason for this division is the hotter weather in the Western region at that time of year.
-Starting school later helps teachers and students avoid the worst of the heat.
+In NSW, schools in the Western Division start classes a week later than those in the Eastern Division.
+This tradition began because the Western region is hotter at that time of year.
+Delaying the start helps teachers and students avoid the worst of the summer heat.

 Find out more about Western Division schools in NSW.